lectrn-social/bookshelf/README.md

 git clone https://github.com/lectrn/lectrn
 cd lectrn
 npm install
-npm migrate # In development, sqlite3 is used as a database. npm seed # Optional, only if you want example content
+npm run migrate # In development, sqlite3 is used as a database. npm run seed # Optional, only if you want example content
 # Configure your .env file, see section Configuration
 npm start
 ```